Introduction to Bourbonnais, Illinois

 Things To Do In Bourbonnais

-While in Bourbonnais, one can visit the nearby museums.
-Among these are the Kankakee County Museum and the Exploration Station.
+Bourbonnais is close to the Kankakee County Museum and the Exploration Station.
 A variety of entertainment facilities are available at the Gettysburg Park.
-One can also enjoy shopping at the local Bourbonnaise Towne Centre Shopping Center.
+The local Bourbonnaise Towne Centre Shopping Center is a popular destination.
 The Bourbonnais Friendship Festival, which is organized every June, is another popular tourist attraction drawing crowds from Northeast Illinois and beyond.
 This festival offers a host of recreational opportunities including a variety of rides, games and fun contests.

 Air transportation is available from Chicago Midway International Airport.